The Benefit of Collective Intelligence in Community-Based Content Moderation is Limited by Overt Political Signalling: Results

 For Democrat posts, neither RR nor DR teams outperform the DD team, indicating that performance is comparable across all team compositions.
-In contrast, for Republican posts, DD teams perform similarly to RR teams, while DR teams produce significantly better notes than RR teams ($p < 0.05$).
-These findings suggest that introducing diversity within teams enhances performance only under specific conditions.
+In contrast, for Republican posts, the DD teams perform similarly to the RR teams, while the politically diverse DR teams produce significantly better notes than the RR teams (RR: $M = 0.11$; DR: $M = 0.78$; $t(70) = -2.0$; $p < 0.05$; Cohen’s $d = 0.48$).
+These findings suggest that introducing diversity within teams enhances performance only for Republican posts (See Tables~S4 and S5 for more details).

+To examine whether this pattern is driven by the number of team members politically aligned with the post, we introduce a measure of post alignment, which captures the number of participants in the team whose political affiliation aligns with the post (details are provided in the Supplementary Information).
+We then ran linear regressions with ${I}_{\rm{E}}$, ${I}_{\rm{D}}$, and ${I}_{\rm{R}}$ as outcome variables.
+The results (Table~S8) show that post alignment is not a significant predictor of changes in helpfulness.
+This suggests that merely introducing an out-group member into the note-writing process does not necessarily improve note quality.

-We also introduced an additional treatment condition by informing some teams of their partner’s political affiliation while withholding this information from others.
-Accordingly, we partitioned the results into two treatment groups: those in which political affiliation was explicitly disclosed (overt condition) and those in which it remained undisclosed (covert condition).
-We designed this manipulation to examine the effect of overt political affiliation signalling on note quality.
+To examine the effects of political identity signalling, we introduced an additional treatment condition by informing some teams of their partner’s political identity while withholding this information from others.
+Accordingly, we partitioned the results into two treatment groups: those in which political identity was explicitly disclosed (overt condition) and those in which it remained undisclosed (covert condition).

+As a manipulation check, we additionally coded the chat messages using an LLM-assisted qualitative coding procedure described in the Supplementary Information.
+Specifically, we measured partisan content salience, partisan identity salience, disagreement, and concessionary behaviour in each chat.
+Although the differences between overt and covert conditions are not statistically significant across these chat dimensions, the descriptive patterns indicate higher average partisan identity salience, disagreement, and concessionary behaviour in the overt condition (Figure~S16).

-Figure \ref{overt_covert_figure} illustrates the distributions of ${I}_{\rm E}$ alongside the change in the helpfulness of notes according to crowds of Democrats (${I}_{\rm D}$) and Republicans (${I}_{\rm R}$) across covert and overt treatments.
-Table S3 summarises the results of parametric and non-parametric two-sample hypothesis tests comparing the change in helpfulness between covert and overt treatments.
+Figure~\ref{overt_covert_figure} illustrates the distributions of ${I}_{\rm{E}}$ alongside the change in the helpfulness of notes according to crowds of Democrats (${I}_{\rm{D}}$) and Republicans (${I}_{\rm{R}}$) across covert and overt treatments.
+Table~S3 summarises the results of parametric and non-parametric two-sample hypothesis tests comparing the change in helpfulness between covert and overt treatments.